mseminatore/dsktools/README.md

 > The original physical floppy disc format is documented [here](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/Color%20Computer%20Disk%20System%20(Tandy).pdf#page27).

+Interestingly, Microsoft licensed the Color BASIC implementation to Tandy for the Color Computer.
+And the Disc Extended Color Basic uses an early form of the FAT file system as we know it from PC-DOS and MS-DOS.
+So this project gave me an opportunity to explore a FAT-based system.

 # Library functions

 The libdsk library provides a number of functions for working with DSK files.